dankogai/swift-prime/README.md

 ### Playground

-Just open `Prime.playground` and enjoy.
+Just open the playground file of your OS of choice and enjoy.
+OSX most detaild.  iOS and tvOS just for testing purpurse.

 ### REPL